Doxorubicin Hydrochloride Liposome

 Use in Cancer

 - Multiple myeloma.
-It is used with bortezomib in patients who have already been treated with other chemotherapy.
+It is used with bortezomib in patients who have already been treated with at least one type of chemotherapy and have not received bortezomib.

-- Ovarian cancer that has gotten worse or recurred (come back) after treatment with other chemotherapy.
+- Ovarian cancer that has gotten worse or recurred (come back) after treatment with platinum chemotherapy.

 Doxorubicin hydrochloride liposome is also being studied in the treatment of other types of cancer.